Sarah Bessey

 Sarah Styles Bessey (born 1979) is a Canadian Christian author and blogger.
-She has written four popular books and is the co-founder and cohost of the progressive Evolving Faith Conference and podcast.
+She has written four popular books and is the co-founder and cohost of the Evolving Faith Conference and podcast.

 Background and personal life

 Sarah Styles was born in Regina and grew up in Saskatchewan and Alberta before attending Oral Roberts University in Tulsa, Oklahoma.
 She grew up attending church during the charismatic renewal movement in Western Canada.
 She married Brian Bessey in 2001 and they lived in Tulsa before moving to Vancouver, where he attended Regent College before becoming a pastor.
 They have four children and live in Calgary, Alberta.

 Bessey began deconstructing her Christian faith after experiencing a miscarriage, which she says meant "I didn't really have the option to choose the intellectual and spiritual dishonesty of pretending that I was fine."
 This led to her seeing faith as always "growing, changing and evolving".
 In 2013, she said she "cherished" her role as something of an outsider to American evangelicalism.
 In 2014, she described herself as "too liberal for conservatives, too conservative for liberals."
 Bessey was a member of a Vineyard church, however in 2019, she shared on Facebook that her family had left due to her support for the full inclusion of LGBT people in the church.
 In 2021, she shared that she had returned to a local church.